Covington & Burling LLP - The Inside View

 The first stage: recruitment on and off campus

 Students will meet with a range of attorneys, both partners and associates, from the offices in which they are applying.
 For those the firm interview outside of the OCI process, there will also be a meeting with one of the firm’s attorneys as a part of an initial screening interview.
 At this stage, the folks at Covington are looking at candidates’ background and strengths to assess their suitability for summer associate positions.
-According to Anthony Catanzaro, senior coordinator of diversity legal recruiting, this includes (but isn’t limited to) academic distinction in law school and undergraduate education: “We also look for students with strong motivation and initiative, the ability to take on responsibility, and enthusiasm for private law practice.
+According to Karema Page, Director of Legal Recruiting, this includes (but isn’t limited to) academic distinction in law school and undergraduate education: “We also look for students with strong motivation and initiative, the ability to take on responsibility, and enthusiasm for private law practice.
 The firm has long been committed to the highest standards of the profession and public service, and we look actively for new lawyers to continue in that tradition.”
-As a general rule, Covington will inform candidates of their decision within 48 hours of the initial interview.

 Callbacks

-Students submit an online questionnaire indicating their practice areas and affinity group interests when scheduling a callback interview.
-Candidates then meet with 4-5 attorneys, including a mix of partners, counsel, and associates, during one-to-one interviews that last around 30 minutes each.
-When possible, students also get to know a junior associate on a more informal basis over lunch or a coffee.
+Students submit an online questionnaire indicating their practice area and affinity group interests when scheduling a callback interview.
+Candidates then meet with 4 attorneys, including a mix of partners, counsel, and associates, during one-to-one interviews that last around 30 minutes each.

 Summer program

-“Our interactive and individualized assignment system is the foundation of our program,” Catanzaro adds, “We actively solicit input from summer associates on desired assignments and encourage them to try projects in multiple practice areas.”
+“Our interactive and individualized assignment system is the foundation of our program,” Page adds, “We actively solicit input from summer associates on desired assignments and encourage them to try projects in multiple practice areas.”
 Covington’s summer training programs include depositions, advocacy writing, communication skills, and transaction and settlement negotiations.
-Summer associates are also invited to participate in client and internal strategy meetings and court hearings.
-The firm also looks for any opportunity to ensure that summer associates get to know Covington’s lawyers, which includes activities ranging from sporting events, concerts, wine tastings, and hiking.
-Virtual events in 2021 included paint night and trivia.
+Summer associates are also invited to participate in client meetings, internal strategy meetings, and court hearings.
+The firm also looks for opportunities to ensure that summer associates get to know Covington’s lawyers, which includes activities ranging from sporting events, concerts, wine tastings, and hiking.
 All summer associates are assigned both a senior and a junior mentor who facilitate their introduction to the firm, advise on work assignments, and provide insight into life at Covington.
 “We pride ourselves on providing summer associates with constructive feedback on their work throughout the summer.
 We also help summer associates develop their writing, research, and advocacy skills as the summer progresses.”

 Covington & Burling LLP